Deirdre Keohane is an award-winning Irish/Canadian artist whose work has been exhibited in both Ireland, Canada and the USA.

 In Ireland she has worked with youth mental health and the Special Olympics.
 She also founded the Clonakilty Community Art Centre in Clonakilty, Co.
 Cork.

-In 2015 Deirdre returned to British Columbia where she works in special needs education and is an active artist in her neighborhood, the Downtown Eastside.
+In 2015 Deirdre returned to British Columbia where she works in special needs education and is an active artist in her neighbourhood, the Downtown Eastside.

 For more information about her work, visit: www.deirdrekeohane.com.